ThunderFly-aerospace/docs/avionics/TFUNIPAYLOAD01/index.md

 ## PX4 Parameter Configuration

-The following PX4 parameters must be set (example for TELEM2):
+The following PX4 parameters must be set to make TFUNIPAYLOAD01 working (example for TELEM2):

 | Parameter          | Value   | Description                              |
 | ------------------ | ------- | ---------------------------------------- |